dakanji/RefindPlus/README.md

     - As opposed to generic and difficult to distinguish `PreBoot` volumes.

 ## Installation
-[MyBootMgr](https://www.dakanji.com/creations/index.html) is recommended for an automated installation of a RefindPlus/OpenCore chain-loading arrangement on MacPro3,1 to MacPro5,1 as well as on XServe2,1 and XServe3,1.
-However, the RefindPlus efi file can function as a drop-in replacement for the upstream efi file.
-Hence, you can install the [rEFInd package](https://www.rodsbooks.com/refind/installing.html) first and replace the efi file with the RefindPlus efi file.
+[MyBootMgr](https://www.dakanji.com/creations/index.html) is recommended to automate installing RefindPlus on Mac OS.
+Alternatively, as the RefindPlus efi file can function as a drop-in replacement for the upstream efi file, you can install the [rEFInd package](https://www.rodsbooks.com/refind/installing.html) first and replace the efi file with the RefindPlus efi file.
 (Ensure you rename the RefindPlus efi file to match).
-This permits implementing RefindPlus on other types of Mac as well as on other operating systems.
+This manual process allows installing RefindPlus on any operating systems supported upstream.
+On Mac OS, MyBootMgr can optionally be used to set a RefindPlus|OpenCore chain-loading arrangement up on MacPro3,1 to MacPro5,1 as well as on Xserve2,1 and Xserve3,1.

 Users may also want to replace upstream filesystem drivers with those packaged with RefindPlus as these are always either exactly the same as upstream versions or have had fixes applied.

 RefindPlus will function with the upstream configuration file, `refind.conf`, but users may wish to replace this with the RefindPlus configuration file, `config.conf`, to configure the additonal options provided by RefindPlus.
 A sample RefindPlus configuration file is available here: [config.conf-sample](https://github.com/dakanji/RefindPlus/blob/GOPFix/config.conf-sample).
 RefindPlus-Specific options can also be added to a refind.conf file and used that way if preferred.

 Note that if you run RefindPlus without activating the additonal options, as will be the case if using an unmodified upstream configuration file, a RefindPlus run will be equivalent to running the upstream version it is based on, currently v0.13.3.
 That is, the additonal options provided in RefindPlus must be actively enabled if they are required.
-This equivalence is subject to a few divergent items in RefindPlus as outlined under the `Divergence` section below.
+This equivalence is subject to a few divergent items in RefindPlus as outlined under the [Divergence](https://github.com/dakanji/RefindPlus#divergence) section below.
 NB: Upstream post-release code updates are typically ported to RefindPlus as they happen and as such, RefindPlus releases are actually at the state of the upstream release version plus any such updates.

 ## Additional Functionality
 RefindPlus-Specific funtionality can be configured by adding the tokens below to the upstream configuration file.
 Additional information is provided in the sample RefindPlus configuration file.